 If you have any related questions or concerns, please be sure to speak with your program director.

-The University of Texas MD Anderson Cancer Center School of Health Professions Commencement exercises will be held:
+The University of Texas MD Anderson Cancer Center School of Health Professions will hold Commencement exercises on Friday, August 10, 2018.

 Download Textbook Information (pdf) to see required textbooks for offered courses.

 - Alcoholic Beverages